sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Probes are called in groups: First GST_PAD_PROBE_TYPE_BLOCK probes are called, then others, then finally GST_PAD_PROBE_TYPE_IDLE.
-The only exception here are GST_PAD_PROBE_TYPE_IDLE probes that are called immediately if the pad is already idle while calling `PadExt::add_probe`.
+The only exception here are GST_PAD_PROBE_TYPE_IDLE probes that are called immediately if the pad is already idle while calling `Pad::add_probe`.
 In each of the groups, probes are called in the order in which they were added.
 ## `mask`